datoviz/datoviz/docs/userguide.md

 arcball = dvz.panel_arcball(panel)
 ```

-Refer to the [C API reference](api.md) to see which functions you can use to manually control the panzoom or arcball.
-After these interactivity objects have been updated, you need to update the panel to apply your changes to the panel:
+Refer to the [C API reference](api.md) for functions you can use to manually control the panzoom or arcball.
+After updating these interactivity objects, you need to update the panel to apply your changes:

 ```python
 dvz.panel_update(panel)
 ```

-## Event callbacks
+## Event Callbacks

-You can define custom event callbacks to react to the mouse and the keyboard.
-You can also set up timers.
+You can define custom event callbacks to respond to mouse and keyboard interactions, as well as set up timers.

 ### Mouse